Parameters for static embeds

 your_embedding_url?parameter_name=value

-To specify default values for more than one filter, separate the filters with ampersands (&):
+To specify default values for multiple filters, separate them with ampersands (&):

-You can set multiple default values for a filter by separating the key=value pairs with ampersands (&):
+You can set multiple default values for a single filter by separating the values with ampersands (&):

 Hiding filter widgets from a static embed

-If you have a lot of editable parameters (resulting in a lot of filter widgets), you can hide them from your static embed by adding #hide_parameters to the end of the URL in your iframe’s src attribute:
+If you have multiple editable parameters (resulting in multiple filter widgets), you can hide specific ones from your static embed by adding #hide_parameters to the end of the URL in your iframe’s src attribute:

 your_embedding_url#hide_parameters=parameter_name

-For example, if you want to hide a filter called “Breakfast” from your embedded dashboard:
+For example, to hide a filter called “Breakfast” from your embedded dashboard:

 your_embedding_url#hide_parameters=breakfast